nmttmn7/GameProject/README.md

 - Got get afflictions!
 - [Explanation] Card.cs has many variables including: name, health, cost,

-## Ability System
-- Choose a card type to get as rewards!
-- [Explanation]

 ## Fighting other card
 - Choose a card type to get as rewards!